pskumar81/Calculator-Docker/README.md

 # Calculator gRPC Service

 A modern calculator implementation using gRPC for service communication in .NET 9.0.
-This project demonstrates how to build a distributed calculator service with client-server architecture using gRPC, now with Docker support for easy deployment.
+This project demonstrates how to build a distributed calculator service with client-server architecture using gRPC, now with Docker support for easy deployment and a web client interface.

 ## Project Structure